rybalkinsd/atom/lecture04/presentation/PITCHME.md

 > We feel that mappings are not collections and collections are not mappings.
 > If a Map is a Collection, what are the elements?

 #HSLIDE
 ### Map implementations
 - HashMap
 - TreeMap
 - LinkedHashMap
 - EnumMap

 #HSLIDE
-### Notes
-1. HashSet is cutted HashMap
-1. TreeSet is cutted TreeMap

-#HSLIDE
 ### Complexity